[UPDATE Dec 20, 2019: White Sands National Monument is now White Sands National Park. Hooray!]

-White Sands National Monument is located in southern New Mexico.
+White Sands National Park is located in southern New Mexico.
 It’s in the northern part of the Chihuahuan Desert, which is the largest desert in North America.
 White Sands encompasses 275 square miles of desert, making it the largest gypsum dunes in the world.
 The sand here is so soft and fine and the white gypsum sand just sparkles in the sunshine.
-If it’s not already on your bucket list, visiting White Sands National Monument should be added!
+If it’s not already on your bucket list, visiting White Sands National Park should be added!

 Who Wants to Visit a Huge Pile of Sand?